prani354/prani354/README.md

 - Explored thermal imaging patterns for improved accuracy.

 ### 🔹 [Agriculture Monitoring System using GSM Module]
 - This system monitors soil moisture, temperature, and humidity using sensors to provide real-time data.
-It sends SMS alerts to farmers for timely actions to
+It sends SMS alerts to farmers for timely actions to farmers for timely actions to optimize crop growth and water usage.
 - Tech used: Python , GSM , Moisture and Temperature sensors

 ### 🔹 [Portfolio Website](https://github.com/prani354/portfolio)